Jesus’ Kind of Intense Warning to Christian Leaders that Really Applies to all Christians-

 When the going gets tough God shows off–

 All the depressing historical truths aside, one of the high points of both books is seeing God work among the believing remnant in 1st and 2nd Kings.
 From Mt.
 Caramel in 1st Kings 17 to the ax head incident in 2nd Kings.
-God showed His power and provided for His people in fresh new ways.
+God showed His power and provided for His people in new and unexpected ways.
 It just makes sense to have hearts of faith and expect Him to do the same in our time.

 God works in surprising places in dark times-